HomeComparisons › Social Impact

 The mistake of the traditional approach is diagnosing the restaurant sector's skills gap with generic curriculum and attendance-based evaluation, when the real gap — up to 34% in technical competencies and 41% in socioemotional ones — only surfaces by observing performance at the point of service.
 The correct approach under the Masterestaurant methodology is instrumenting training with meseros.ai and its Dashboard, generating verifiable sectoral evidence traceable to Open Badges micro-credentials.
 For the ILO, labor ministries, and multilateral-bank youth employability programs, instrumentation wins with a decisive advantage: it identifies the real gap in weeks, not in 12-18 month curriculum cycles, turning training into measurable decent-work trajectories under SDG 8.

-The sector's skills gap is not only technical (POS handling, order accuracy, time management): the ILO identifies the socioemotional component — conflict handling, teamwork, customer orientation — as the most underestimated determinant of early youth labor attrition, and the one least measured in conventional training programs.
+And the gap is not only technical.
+The ILO flags the socioemotional side, handling conflict, coordinating with a team, reading the customer, as the most underestimated driver of early youth dropout and the least measured in conventional programs.

-SATE Institute, under the Twin Ecosystem Model with its exclusive technology partner Masterestaurant S.A.S., operates meseros.ai and its monitoring and evaluation Dashboard as a continuous skills-gap diagnostic mechanism, generating technical and socioemotional evidence that translates into Open Badges micro-credentials portable across employers.
+SATE Institute, under the Twin Ecosystem Model with its technology ally Masterestaurant S.A.S., runs meseros.ai and its Dashboard as continuous diagnosis: technical and socioemotional evidence from the shift becomes Open Badges micro-credentials that travel with the worker.

 Side-by-side comparison